Shraddha-jpg/DiagnoSys/StorageSystem.md

 Similar to systems, volumes are also associated with a UUID, generated using the same python function **str(uuid.uuid4())**, and also have CRUD fucntionalities, as shown in the UI.
 Specifics of the Settings object and its types will be detailed further below.

-You can choose to apply settings to each individual volume, as shown below on successful application:
+You can choose to apply settings to each individual volume, by following the steps mentioned below:
+1) Select the Volume that you would want to apply settings on
+2) Select settings created from the drop down menu
+3) Click "Update" to ensure that the settings are applied.

+The settings are applied effectively only once the volumes are exported.

 ![Storage System Simulator UI for Volume](images/volumesettingsreponse.png)